AdobeDocs/experience-platform.en/help/landing/ai-assistant.md

 From here, you can input your question in the text box and query the AI Assistant for concepts regarding data or audiences.
 You can also ask questions about your data objects to better understand how you can use them for your respective use case.

+### Example use case: Use the AI Assistant to expedite your schema creation process

 >[!NOTE]
 >
 >The following example workflow uses the ExperienceEvent schema creation process to illustrate how you can use the AI Assistant when using the Experience Platform UI.

-### Use the AI Assistant to expedite your schema creation process

 Consider a use case in which you are creating a **Device Trade in Event Schema**.
 During the ExperienceEvent schema creation process, you come across the `eventType` field.
 At this point, you can either leave your workflow and refer to the the documentation on the [basics of a schema composition](../xdm/schema/composition.md), or you can use the AI Assistant to retrieve immediate answers for your questions.